eburdon/Seng371-SoftwareEvolutionClassProject/README.md

   A.3) Analyze data and tabularize: LOC, Release dates, Number of items fixed, number of items added.

-  B.1) Look at PyPi (https://pypi.python.org/pypi), the Python Package Index

-  B.2) Find out when/how often new packages were added, including what kind of functionality they added.
+  B.1) Look at PyPi (https://pypi.python.org/pypi), the Python Package Index; find out when/how often new packages were added, including what kind of functionality they added.
 If stats/file sizes are included in their official listing, I can find out if these numbers are increasing over time.

-  B.3) Analyze data.
+  B.2) Analyze data.
 First determine, for each Month/Year, the number of packages available.
 I should be able to graph these results.
 Second, tabularize: Day/Month/Year, Package Name, Package size, LOC, Functionality.

   From both sets of information, I should be able to infer whether or not the language has grown more powerful with the addition of more features by meeting needs of users, or if everything is simply a result of fixing bugs, and Python is in fact just as useful/useless as it was when it was first released.